 Use Multiple Resources

 Combine official study guides with practice tests, flashcards, and online resources.
 Different formats reinforce learning and expose you to varied question styles.
-The more question types you encounter, the better prepared you’ll be.

 Practice Under Realistic Conditions